Marquette vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 - Computer Predicted Total: 146.5

-Marquette's record against the spread this season is 4-6-0, and Georgetown's is 5-6-0.
-The Golden Eagles are 3-7-0 and the Hoyas are 6-5-0 in terms of going over the point total.
+Marquette's record against the spread so far this season is 4-6-0, and Georgetown's is 5-6-0.
+The Golden Eagles have a 3-7-0 record going over the point total, while games involving the Hoyas have a record of 6-5-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM